Cut-free sequent calculi for the provability logic D: Cut-free completeness

 \section{Cut-free completeness}

 In this section, we prove cut-free completeness of the sequent calculi.
-As shown above, {\sDa} does not have the full cut-elimination property; so, for {\sDa}, we prove not cut-free but semi-cut-free completeness where `semi-cut-free' is defined below.
+As shown above, {\sDa} does not have the full cut-elimination property; so, for {\sDa}, we show the completeness of `analytic {\sDa}' which is defined below.

-\begin{definition} \textup{ $\SF{\PS}$ will denote the set of all the subformulas appearing in $\PS$.
-We say that a {\sDa}-proof is {\em semi-cut-free} if it contains no cuts other than cuts of the form